ForgeRock/forgeops/docker/gatling/README.md

-# Gatling Benchmarks for the ForgeRock Identity Platform
+# Gatling Benchmarks for the Ping Identity Platform

-This sample is provided for reference only, and is not supported by ForgeRock.
+This sample is provided for reference only, and is not supported by Ping Identity.
 Use this at your own risk.

 ## Benchmark Configuration